d4l-data4life/grpc-modules/README.md

 - stubs for implementing all defined services and their methods
 - a REST API gateway to also serve conventional HTTP/1.1 requests (using `google.api.annotations`)
 - a swagger file to match the REST gateway (using `protoc-gen-openapiv2`)
-- client code to use the server
+- client code to use the server (golang and typescript)

 The [REST gateway](https://github.com/grpc-ecosystem/grpc-gateway) is intended as a fallback and for local testing (with the example `.http` file).
 In production we should use grpc for communication wherever possible.